-Actons has yet again been recommended in seven practice areas in the 2022 edition of The Legal 500 UK, the definitive guide to law firms.
+Actons has yet again been recommended in six practice areas in the 2022 edition of The Legal 500 UK, the definitive guide to law firms.

-On top of the recommendations in seven areas of law, Directors Nic Elliott (Head of our Dispute Resolution & Employment Group) and Annabel Whittaker (Head of Insolvency) retain their titles as ‘Next Generation Partners’ within the Employment and Insolvency sections, and Wills, trusts and probate Director Bindiya Patel is listed as a ‘Rising Star’.
-Specialist insolvency lawyer and consultant Nicky Calthrop-Owen retains her place in the Hall of Fame.
+On top of the recommendations in seven areas of law, Director Nic Elliott (Head of our Dispute Resolution & Employment Group) retained the title as ‘Next Generation Partners’ within the Employment and Insolvency sections, and Wills, trusts and probate Director Bindiya Patel is listed as a ‘Rising Star’.

 Here are just a few of the comments from this year’s Legal 500: